corinne-riddell/corinne-riddell.github.io/publications.md

 * **Effect of uterine rupture on a hospital's future rate of vaginal birth after cesarean delivery** ([paper](http://www.ncbi.nlm.nih.gov/pubmed/25415169))

   * Using the US Nationwide Inpatient Sample, I study how the occurrence of a severe uterine rupture affects clinical practice.
 Specifically, I explore whether this event leads to more cesarean deliveries and estimate how long the effect lasts.

-* **Inter-institutional variation in use of cesarean delivery for labour dystocia: a population-based cohort study.** (forthcoming)

 * **Contributing author**.
 Society of Obstetricians and Gynaecologists of Canada Clinical Practice Guideline on Management of Labour. **[Invited author contribution]**